 What exactly the Great Pyramid of South Hertling was, no one knew.
 No one could say where the cyclopean structure had came from, or why it had flattened the South Bannerman Mega Centre on Wellington Road.
-All the good people of South Hertling knew was that it was there, glowering down upon them with the eye in its capstone, and that their best option was to pretend that it wasn't there or looking at them.
+All the good people of South Hertling knew was that it was there, glowering down upon them with the eye in its capstone, and their best option was generally to pretend that it wasn't.

-Looking up at the Pyramid was Valerie Cenwicz.
+The only person deliberately looking up at the Pyramid that afternoon was Valerie Cenwicz.
 She had stood in its shadow before, but could never shake the feeling of soul-chilling dread she felt when she did.
 Valerie was an up-and-coming young agent of a local real estate concern.
 It was easy, she was finding, to be an up-and-comer in South Hertling -- mostly because many senior agents went looking for work outside the suburb just as soon as they became senior.
-Now, as she stared at a property which was basically buried beneath an unfathomable anomaly, she was beginning to understand why that was.
+Staring at a property which was basically buried beneath an unfathomable anomaly, she was beginning to understand why that was.

 "So, what be yer askin' price?"
 Captain Pete asked her.

 The captain was a tall, lean man; white haired and with a face that was not so much 'weather-beaten' as 'weather-pummelled'.
 He wore a large white hat and a safari suit.
 The right arm of the suit had been rolled up to reveal a tattoo of an anchor on his forearm.
 The left sleeve was held closed with safety pins, perhaps to hide the stump where his left hand had once been.

 "We aren't naming a price just yet, Dr Olivetti-McTavish…" she began.

 "Captain Pete, lass.
 Please call me Captain Pete."